Kasra-Abbaszadeh/ARABESKOS-CONFIGS/README.md

 ## Introduction :

-This is a fun project, but if you want to bring your computer to the level of arabesque and introduce it to the fathers and mothers of arabesque, this project is for you XD
+This is a Linux Based fun project, but if you want to bring your computer to the level of arabesque and introduce it to the fathers and mothers of arabesque, this project is for you XD